AndreNijman/EmuRust/README.md

 GameCube titles additionally parse the disc header on load—the launcher prints the game ID, maker, disc, and streaming flags to the console and an overlay in the top-left corner of the window mirrors that metadata so you can quickly confirm which image you booted.
+Both raw ISOs and Dolphin-style `.rvz` images are supported—the latter are transparently decompressed in-memory at launch.

 ### Controls (Game Boy built-in core)